 A recessed light fixture, sometimes known as a can light, is a style in which most of the fixture is behind the ceiling surface—not mounted on the surface or hanging down from the ceiling.
-By fitting flush with the ceiling, recessed lighting lends a clean, streamlined look in a home.
-It can increase the amount of light in a room, highlight artwork or other special features, and open up spaces so they look and feel bigger.
+By fitting flush with the ceiling, recessed lighting lends a clean, streamlined look to a room.
+It can increase the amount of light in a room, highlight artwork or other special features, or open up spaces so they look and feel bigger.

 - Avoid recessed lighting fixtures placed too close together or in rows down the center of the room.
 This type of installation can have the look of an airport runway.

-- Match the size of your recessed lighting fixtures to how close together they can be installed.
-The common rule is that 4-inch fixtures should generally be placed at least 4 feet apart and 6-inch fixtures about 6 feet apart.
+- Match the size of your recessed lighting fixtures to their spacing.
+The common rule is that 4-inch fixtures should be placed at least 4 feet apart and 6-inch fixtures about 6 feet apart.

-- Center recessed lighting fixtures in front of the objects you wish to light—a painting, bookshelf, or drapery panels, for example—and about 12 to 18 inches in front of that object.
+- Center recessed lighting fixtures on the objects you wish to light—a painting, bookshelf, or drapery panels, for example—and about 12 to 18 inches away from the front of that object.

-- Recessed lights used for reading or task lighting should be carefully placed overhead so your head and shoulders will not block needed light.
+- Recessed lights used for reading or task lighting should be carefully placed overhead so your head and shoulders will not block the light.

 - Use wall-washing recessed lighting fixtures around the perimeter of a small room to help "push" the walls out and make the space feel larger, or aim them at a collection of artwork or photographs to call attention to the display.

-- Whether you choose fixtures with standard line voltage, low voltage halogen, or fluorescent fixtures, the basic sizes are 4-, 5-, or 6-inches in diameter.
+The basic fixture sizes are 4-, 5-, or 6-inches for the "aperture" diameter.
 The 6-inch fixtures can be used in tall entryways or two-story hallways, while the smaller 4-inch sizes work better in smaller spaces since they have a sleeker, contemporary look with minimal intrusion.

-- Incandescent, also known as "A" bulbs, are inexpensive and good for general light or wall washing with the use of reflectors.
+- Incandescent bulbs are inexpensive and good for general light or wall washing with the use of reflectors.
 These are being replaced with newer energy-efficient bulbs, such as LEDs.